Tes3awy/PSIRT/README.md

 # Breaking Changes

+> [!IMPORTANT]
-On Mar 2, 2023, certain changes were made to the Cisco API console which will make all applications created prior to Mar 1, 2023 deprecated by Sep 30, 2023.
+> On Mar 2, 2023, certain changes were made to the Cisco API console which will make all applications created prior to Mar 1, 2023 deprecated by Sep 30, 2023.
 More detailed instructions can be found [here](https://github.com/api-at-cisco/Images/blob/master/Whats_New_Doc.pdf).
 > **These changes are already applied to the code in this repo.**

 ## Table of Contents